Why the UK is seeing an increase in ladybirds as swarm stops play at Lord’s

 “Much in the way that wolves keep deer numbers in check in some parts of the world, ladybirds keep aphid numbers down.

-Dr Peter Brown, associate professor in ecology and conservation at Anglia Ruskin University, said the last “boom year” for ladybirds was during the hot summer of 1976, although there have been years in between when there has been a rise but the locations have been more isolated.
+Dr Peter Brown, associate professor in ecology and conservation at Anglia Ruskin University, said the last “boom year” for ladybirds was during the hot summer of 1976.

-Dr Brown, who is an organiser of the UK Ladybird Survey, added that the increase in numbers should be seen as a positive and the current warm conditions were the reason.
+Dr Brown, who is an organiser of the UK Ladybird Survey, added that the increase in numbers should be seen as a positive.